organix/kernel_abe64/ABE.md

      1. Move a cell from `SCAN` to `FRESH`
      2. Scan the cell, moving reachable cells from `AGED` to `SCAN` and mark them
  4. Move remaining `AGED` cells to `FREE` (they're unreachable)

+Note that allocation from the `FREE` list may continue concurrent with garbage collection.
+All `FREE` cells allocated after step 1 of the GC algorithm will be marked with the new/current phase-marker, as will all cells added to the `SCAN` list during GC.
+All cells moved from `FRESH` to `AGED` in step 1 will (initially) be marked with the old/previous phase-marker.